jbofill10/House-Prices-Kaggle-Competition/README.md

 # House-Prices-Kaggle-Competition

-Predicting the prices of houses from a data set considering of 80 features and 1460 records
+Predicting the prices of houses from a data set considering of 80 features and 1460 records I created a Stacking Regressor consisting of XGBoost, Random Forest Regressor, Support Vector Regressior as my first layer of estimators and then feeding those predictions into a Lasso Regression meta model to predict the outcomes on the test data set.

+My original submission that clocked me in the top 39% was only using XGBoost.
+After submitting the results from the ensembled model, I stand now at the top 19%.

+The evaluation metric used was RMSE.

+XGBoost Solo had a RMSE of 0.13578

+The ensembled model had a RMSE of 0.12129.

 # EDA
 Let's look at the target variable first